SPIRSCSIC/tee-integration/README.md

 > The machine/QEMU hosting the groups must have python3 and
 > python3-flask installed

+Now, regarding the clients, there are two ways to execute them.

+#### Option 1: Command line interface (CLI)

-These commands will be executed in another machine/QEMU by a service that need to sign assets/evidences/logs
+These commands will be executed in another machine/QEMU by a service that need to sign assets/evidences/logs.

 ```bash
 # Register in group (This must contact the server)
 python3 gicp_api/client.py -r -C path/CERT -K path/KEY -H localhost